Wein Bar: Operation

 The proprietor, Joseph Goldhagen, was a Jewish immigrant from Vyzhnytsia a town in present-day Ukraine.
-During the 1920's, Joseph was active in the commercial production of illegal alcohol, and once the Prohibition period ended, the bar was opened.
+During the 1920s, Joseph was active in the commercial production of illegal alcohol, and once the Prohibition period ended, the bar was opened.

 From the founding of the bar, Joseph supported the black community by frequently hosting events, food drives, and providing social support.
 The original bar had several locations (500 West 4th street, and 413 west 6th street, others), and opened the primary location at 2985 Gilbert Ave after it became difficult to serve the mostly Black customers at the original locations due to discrimination-based zoning laws.

-Later, the bar was operated by the extended Goldhagen family, and starting in the 1950's, the bar was primarily managed by Abraham K. Goldhagen (1904-1992).
+Later, the bar was operated by the extended Goldhagen family, and starting in the 1950s, the bar was primarily managed by Abraham K. Goldhagen (1904–1992).
 The first of eight children, Abraham was born in Manhattan, New York, and lived most of his adult life in Cincinnati, Ohio while operating the establishment.